-Below are some frequently asked questions about the capability to pin files, folders, and applications for system acceleration with Intel® Optane™ memory.
+Below are some frequently asked questions about the capability to pin files, folders, and applications for acceleration with Intel® Optane™ memory.

 If you don't see the question/answer you have, contact Intel Support directly.